Using Turso with Cloudflare Workers

 One is a drizzle kit, which is again, part of drizzle, which manages the migrations.

 And then on the other hand, Wrangler, the locally running thing needs this environment or this configuration as well.

-I didn't manage to make Wrangler actually eat that dot n file.
+I didn't manage to, you know, make Wrangler actually eat that dot N file.

 So I'm just going to copy it to an external file.